silverlogic/AWeber-API-Python-Library/README.rst

 -------------------------
 The AWeber API Python Library allows you to quickly get up and running with integrating access to the AWeber API into your Python applications.
-This egg requires the python-oauth2 to handle the authentication.
+This library requires the python-oauth2 to handle the authentication.

 .. image:: https://secure.travis-ci.org/aweber/AWeber-API-Python-Library.png?branch=master
     :target: https://secure.travis-ci.org/aweber/AWeber-API-Python-Library